 Car Accident Lawyers in Watford City

-Helping Victims Injured in Auto Accidents in Watford City and throughout McKenzie County
+Helping Victims Injured in Auto Accidents in Watford City and Throughout McKenzie County

 This high car accident rate means that there are many residents that need an experienced, attentive lawyer who can help navigate the process of filing a claim for compensation.
-The process can be complicated and arduous, and the attorneys at Sand Law can help you seek the damages that you are entitled to.
+The process can be complicated and arduous.
+And the attorneys at Sand Law can help you seek the damages that you are entitled to.

-Common Accident Causes
+Common Causes of Car Accidents

 An automobile accident occurs every half hour in North Dakota, on average.
-They are an everyday happening, and most of them are the fault of otherwise preventable human error.
+They are an everyday happening.
+And most of them are the fault of otherwise preventable human error.
 Most car accidents are caused by common causes such as:

-- Speeding – drivers going a little bit faster to get somewhere
+- Speeding: Drivers going a little bit faster to get somewhere.

-- Driving under the influence – Many people make the irresponsible choice to drink and drive, or drive while under the influence of substances such as marijuana.
+- Driving under the influence: Many people make the irresponsible choice to drink and drive or drive while under the influence of substances such as marijuana.